quipucords/quipucords/README.md

 # Overview
-quipucords - Tool for discovery, inspection, collection, deduplication, and reporting on an IT environment.  quipucords is a *Python* based information gathering tool. quipucords provides a server base infrastructure for process tasks that discover and inspect remote systems by utilizing *Ansible* while additionally looking to integrate and extract data from systems management solutions. quipucords collects basic information about the operating system, hardware, and application data for each system. quipucords is intended to help simplify some of the basic system administrator tasks that are a part of the larger goal of managing licensing renewals and new deployments.
+QUIPUCORDS - Tool for discovery, inspection, collection, deduplication, and reporting on an IT environment.  quipucords is a *Python* based information gathering tool. quipucords provides a server base infrastructure for process tasks that discover and inspect remote systems by utilizing *Ansible* while additionally looking to integrate and extract data from systems management solutions. quipucords collects basic information about the operating system, hardware, and application data for each system. quipucords is intended to help simplify some of the basic system administrator tasks that are a part of the larger goal of managing licensing renewals and new deployments.

 This *README* file contains information about the installation and development of quipucords, as well as instructions about where to find basic usage, known issue, and best practices information.